-Belly binding is a stretchy wrap that you wrap around your waist from your ribs to your hips.
-The wraps are generally adjustable and are secured with Velcro.
-What they do is they compress your abdomen and help, for a lack of a better term, squish, your midsection back together.
+Belly binding is typically done with a stretchy material that you wrap around your waist from your ribs to your hips.
+There are many different belly binding wraps out there.
+They are usually adjustable and are secured with Velcro.
+They compress your abdomen and help, for a lack of a better term, squish, your midsection back together.

-Belly binding has many benefits and there are so many wraps out there that you should be able to find one that you like.
-Below, I’ll discuss the pro’s and con’s to belly binding and I’ll give my personal experiences.
+Belly binding has many benefits.
+Below, I’ll discuss the pro’s and con’s to belly binding and I’ll give my personal experiences so that you can decide if it is right for you.

 Pros of Postpartum Belly Binding